sea-comet/Graduation/README.md

 After training, you will have a `runs` folder created containing a directory for each run you have done.

-For each run, a yaml file with the option used for the runs, and a `segs` folder containing the generated .nii.gz segmentations for the validation fold used.
+For each run, a yaml file with the option used for the runs, and a `segs` folder containing the generated .nii.gz segmentations for the validation folder used.

 ```
 - src